History of the Jews in Germany: 1815–1918

 Napoleon I emancipated the Jews across Europe, but with Napoleon's fall in 1815, growing nationalism resulted in increasing repression.
 From August to October 1819, pogroms that came to be known as the Hep-Hep riots took place throughout Germany.
-Jewish property was destroyed, and many Jews were killed.
+Jewish property was destroyed in large number.

 During this time, many German states stripped Jews of their civil rights.
-In the Free City of Frankfurt, only 12 Jewish couples were allowed to marry each year, and the 400,000 florins the city's Jewish community had paid in 1811 for its emancipation was forfeited.
+In the Free City of Frankfurt, only 12 Jewish couples were allowed to marry each year, and the 400,000 florins the city's Jewish community had paid in 1811 for its emancipation were forfeited.
 After the Rhineland reverted to Prussian control, Jews lost the rights Napoleon had granted them, were banned from certain professions, and the few who had been appointed to public office before the Napoleonic Wars were dismissed.
 Throughout numerous German states, Jews had their rights to work, settle, and marry restricted.
 Without special letters of protection, Jews were banned from many different professions, and often had to resort to jobs considered unrespectable, such as peddling or cattle dealing, to survive.
 A Jewish man who wanted to marry had to purchase a registration certificate, known as a Matrikel, proving he was in a "respectable" trade or profession.
 A Matrikel, which could cost up to 1,000 florins, was usually restricted to firstborn sons.
 As a result, most Jewish men were unable to legally marry.
 Throughout Germany, Jews were heavily taxed, and were sometimes discriminated against by gentile craftsmen.

 As a result, many German Jews began to emigrate.
 The emigration was encouraged by German-Jewish newspapers.
 At first, most emigrants were young, single men from small towns and villages.
 A smaller number of single women also emigrated.
 Individual family members would emigrate alone, and then send for family members once they had earned enough money.
 Emigration eventually swelled, with some German Jewish communities losing up to 70% of their members.
 At one point, a German-Jewish newspaper reported that all the young Jewish males in the Franconian towns of Hagenbach, Ottingen, and Warnbach had emigrated or were about to emigrate.
 The United States was the primary destination for emigrating German Jews.